 2. material and methods

 Field experiments were carried out during the growing seasons of 2021-22 and 2022-23 at the Research Farm of the Department of Floriculture and Landscaping, Punjab Agricultural University, Ludhiana, located at approximately 30°54'N latitude, 75°48'E longitude, and an altitude of 247 meters above sea level.
 Meteorological data was collected monthly during the crop growth period by the Department of Climate Change and Agricultural Meteorology at PAU, Ludhiana.
 The growing area come under subtropical with highest temperature 40 to 45 ° C during summer months and in winter conditions and moderate rainfall mainly during the growing period throughout the year.
 The seeds of African marigold (Tagetes erecta L.) cv.
 Punjab Gainda No1, were obtained from the Research Farm of the Department of Floriculture and Landscaping at Punjab Agricultural University, Ludhiana.
 The seeds were sown on raised beds prepared by mixing 5 kg of well-decomposed FYM per square meter area for the nursery.
 For the nursery, raised beds were made by mixing 5 kg of well-decomposed FYM per square meter area.
 The beds were watered with roses at least twice a day during the morning and evening.
 Seed sowing occurred throughout the year, starting in January.
 The seeds were coated with finely sieved leaf mold after being seeded in rows separated by two to three centimetres.
 The beds were watered twice a day, in the morning and evening, using a rose can.
 Every month, when the seedlings achieved a height of 7 to 10 cm, they were moved to the main field.
 The transplanted beds were prepared by mixing 10-15 kg of well-decomposed FYM per bed.
-Additionally, basal doses of fertilizers, including urea (543.40 kg/ha), Single Superphosphate (617.50 kg/ha), and Muriate of Potash (165.49 kg/ha), were applied according to the standard recommendations of PAU (Punjab Agricultural University) as described by (Anonymous 2022).
+Additionally, basal doses of fertilizers, including urea (543.40 kg/ha), Single Superphosphate (617.50 kg/ha), and Muriate of Potash (165.49 kg/ha), were applied according to the standard recommendations of PAU (Punjab Agricultural University), as described by (Anonymous 2022).
 The seedlings were transplanted in a space of 40 cm × 40 cm in the beds, and gaps were filled one week later.
 The plants were carried out 30-40 days after transplanting, and regular cultural operations were conducted during the growth period.
 A randomized complete block design (RCBD) with twelve planting dates was used for the experiment.
 Phenological stages were recorded from transplanting of seedlings to showing of phenological stages at the bud appearance, color break stage and up to full opening of flower.
 Agrometeorological indices such as relative temperature disparity (RTD), helio-thermal unit (HTU), photo-thermal unit (PTU), helio-thermal use efficiency (HTUE), pheno-thermal index (PTI), heat use efficiency (HUE), accumulated growing degree days (GDD) and flower yield/m2 were all the parameters on which data were recorded.

 According to de (Berti and Johnson 2008), the accumulated growth degree days (GDD) were computed, and the base temperature was determined to be 4.5 °C using the following formula: